'rapture' is used to describe the great gathering of all God's people at the

 and 12 -- where we are told that the forces of evil will "shatter"

 or break the "power of the holy people."
 But if the holy

 that the Lord returns just after this takes place.
-With
+See

-apostle John was called up to get a message:
+apostle John was called up for a message:

 11, Israel, and the Church

 Church separate from Israel?:

 Rom.
 11 and Rev. 1-22

 Lot were divinely Protected